 Recovery Community Centers are a place for people who are interested in recovery.
-We offer recovery coaching to help those who are seeking recovery, family and friends of people in recovery, or those who are in recovery.
-Our main focus is to help people initiate and sustain their recovery utilizing a non-clinical peer to peer based approach.
-We also offer telephone recovery support, social events, meetings and groups throughout the week: AA, NA, HA, SMART, Art, Music, and more.
+We offer a safe judgement free space and peer support to those who are seeking recovery, family and friends of, or those who are in recovery themselves that know the importance of giving back what was freely given to them.
+Our main focus is to help people learn to get comfortable in their recovery utilizing a non-clinical peer to peer based approach.
+Helping people learn how to have fun in their recovery so that they wish to remain in recovery is our top priority.
+We do also offer telephone recovery support, social events, meetings and several groups throughout the week: AA, NA, HA, SMART, Art, Music, and so much more.

-At Hope, our recovery coaches support people impacted by addiction through lived experience.
-We walk the journey with you, meeting you where you’re at; not telling you what to do.
+At Hope, our staff supports people impacted by addiction through lived experience.
+We walk the journey with you, meeting you where you’re at; not telling you what to do but offering suggestions along the way.
 This is your recovery!
-Our coaches help you make a recovery plan and find your personal recovery pathway.
-Coaches also help you access treatment information, and other resources such as health insurance, housing, and basic needs.
-We support you through challenging times in recovery.
-Recovery coaching doesn’t focus on addiction or the past; we help you focus on the present, sustaining recovery, and supporting healthy ongoing change.
+Our staff can help you make a recovery plan and find your personal recovery pathway but most importantly we help you connect to others with similar interests so that you don’t have to feel alone in this new way of life.
+We can also help you access treatment information, and other resources such as health insurance, housing, and basic needs.
+Making connections to a supportive recovery community gives you the support you need to help you through challenging times in recovery.

 Telephone Recovery Support:

 Telephone Recovery Support (TRS) is another service we offer.
 Once a week someone at HOPE will call you to see how you are doing in your recovery.
 This is great support if someone is not able to come to the center in person.
 TRS can be a lifeline to stay in recovery.
 A single phone call can help someone feel cared about, accepted, and wanted.
 If a reoccurrence happens, we continue to reach out to our member, keep them engaged in the program, support them with resources, and offer hope.